Mon District, Nagaland

 List of Circles in Mon District

 Mon District is divided into 14 Circles for administrative and revenue purposes.
 In total, there are 177 villages under these circles.
-The table below lists each circle along with village count and geographical area.
+The table below lists each circle along with village count and area.

 Sl.
 No.CircleVillagesArea (km²)